| | | |

 Instructions

-• Fill a pot with about 1 quart – 2 quarts of water, and add 1/2 tablespoon salt.
+• Fill a pot with about 2 quarts ( 2 liters) of water and add 2 teaspoons of table salt.
 Bring to a boil, then reduce to a gentle simmer.

-• In the meantime, peel potatoes (6 large potatoes), and slice them to about 1/4 inch thick.
-Using a small metal cookie cutter cut out as many hearts as possible.
+• Peel 6 large potatoes, and slice them to about 1/4 inch thick.
+Using a small metal cookie cutter, cut out as many hearts as possible.
 Reserve scraps in water; you can also par-cook scraps or make mashed potatoes.

 Marinade